Guild Insurance

 5. what could universal childcare look like after the Federal Election

-• What are the most efficient tax and legal business structures to use?
+• What are the most effective tax and legal business structures to use?

 • What are the future possible funding arrangements?